-Leaden Hall Market is a Victorian building that dates back to the 14th century, but its profile got an unexpected boost in more recent times when it became Diagon Alley in a few of the Harry Potter films.
+Leadenhall Market history dates back to the 14th century.
+It’s a Victorian building whose profile got an unexpected boost in more recent times, and is now just as, if not more famous as Diagon Alley London because of its appearance in a few of the Harry Potter films.

-All along the banks of the River Thames you will find superb nightscapes to photograph, with the multitude of bridges providing useful reference and access points.
+Some of the best London photography spots after dark are found all along the banks of the River Thames.
+You will find access to superb nightscapes and a multitude of bridges providing useful reference and vantage points.

 The sweet spot for light is, of course, that transition from dusk to dark when the luminance values are all balanced.

-My top tip for buses at night is to wait near traffic lights for a red bus to stop.
-If you work out a good spot to shoot from you can capture a great night shot of the bus with other traffic light trails in the same shot.
+My top tip for shooting a London night bus is to wait near traffic lights for one to stop.
+If you choose a good spot to shoot from you can include other traffic light trails in the same shot.

 For most of us, the London Eye is basically a big Ferris wheel, yet it has become the UK’s most popular, paid tourist attraction since it started spinning on 9 March, 2000.